4-H LEGO Robotics “Challenge” Team

 This team meets once or twice a week to have fun while working on these 3 areas:

-1. ROBOT DESIGN & ROBOT GAME: The team works together to design a robot, and then use that robot to complete up to 15 missions in 2.5 minutes as part of a robot game.
+1. ROBOT DESIGN & ROBOT GAME: The team works together to design a robot, and then uses that robot to complete up to 15 missions in 2.5 minutes as part of a robot game.
 The team has an opportunity to participate in a regional competition towards the end of the season (usually held in Appleton, La Crosse, or Milwaukee).
-At the regional competition, the team has a chance to play 3 rounds of the robot game.
+At the regional competition, the team has a chance to play 3 rounds of the robot game at the event.
 The best score from the 3 rounds is counted.

 2. INNOVATION PROJECT: The team is tasked to work together to identify and research a real-world problem.
 Team members are asked to reach out to people in their community or beyond to receive feedback on their solution, and use this feedback to improve their design.
 At the regional competition, the team has an opportunity to present to a panel of 3 judges about the work they did for their innovation project and answer questions.